-Sex is like any physical activity for those with Type 1 – it requires a little extra preparation (like checking BG before things get rolling) and emergency sugar within reach.
-There’s also the issue of devices — where to put them, how to talk about them.
+Sex is like any physical activity for those with type 1—it requires a little extra preparation (like checking blood glucose (BG) before things get rolling) and emergency sugar within reach.
+There’s also the issue of devices—where to put them, how to talk about them.
 On or off?
 In the bed or beside it?
 Break after foreplay?
 (Which isn’t the easiest.)
 And how do our blood sugars affect orgasm, lubrication or erection?
 Between the lows and highs of daily life, there’s a natural high of sex that can bring us alarmingly low if we aren’t careful.

 Type 1 is the third player in this ménage à trois

 Here at Beyond Type 1, we wanted to know how you accommodate for this extra partner under the sheets.
 We’ve asked our audience to share their little secrets and here’s what we heard: